The unrestricted Skyrme-tensor time-dependent Hartree-Fock and its application to the nuclear response from spherical to triaxial nuclei: Results

 \subsection{$^{28}$Si}

 $^{28}$Si is a system comparable to $^{24}$Mg in mass, but with different deformation properties.
-Both the SLy5 and T44 forces predict an oblate shape ($\gamma$=60$^{\circ}$), with a $\beta$ parameter that, with the second force, is about 30\% weaker when the central $\stackrel{\leftrightarrow}J^2$ contribution is not included ($\beta$=0.19 in the ``basic'', versus $\beta$=0.26 of the J$^2_c$ case); it increases by a further $\sim$10\% when the tensor is switched on.
-The variations are smaller in the SLy5 case ($\beta$=0.28$\pm$0.01 for the three calculations), with the $\stackrel{\leftrightarrow}J^2$ still enhancing the deformation.
+Both the SLy5 and T44 forces predict an oblate shape ($\gamma$=60$^{\circ}$), with a $\beta$ parameter that, with the second force, is about 30\% weaker when the central $\stackrel{\leftrightarrow}J^2$ contribution is not included ($\beta$=0.19 in the ``basic'', versus $\beta$=0.26 of the J$^2_{\text{c}}$ case); it increases by a further $\sim$10\% when the tensor is switched on.
+The variations are smaller in the SLy5 case ($\beta$=0.28$\pm$0.01 for the three calculations), with the $\stackrel{\leftrightarrow}J^2$ terms still enhancing the deformation.

-\\ Fig.~\ref{F9} shows how the linear response changes between the J$^2_c$ run and the ``basic'' version for the SLy5 (upper panels) and T44 force (bottom panels).
-The $K$=1 and $K$=0 modes are separately computed.
-It is possible to notice that the peak around 22 MeV receives contribution from both the $K$=0 mode and the Landau spreading of the $K$=1 component.
-For the T44 case, the spin current terms enlarges the splitting by 1.4 MeV, since the $K$=1 centroid lowers from 20.5 to 19.5 MeV, while the $K$=0 one increases by 400 keV, as reported in Tab.~\ref{Tab6}; as a consequence, the ratio between the centroid energies decreases by 6\% (third column).
+\\ Fig.~\ref{F8} shows how the linear response changes between the J$^2$ run, where, we recall, the (central) $\stackrel{\leftrightarrow}J^2$ terms are self-consistently included in both the static and the dynamic, and the ``basic'' version where they are neglected at both levels.
+The upper (bottom) panels are for the SLy5 (T44) force and the $K$=1 and $K$=0 modes are separately computed at the left- and right-hand side respectively.
+It is possible to notice that the response around 22 MeV receives contribution from both the $K$=0 mode and the Landau spreading of the $K$=1 component.
+For the T44 case, the spin-current terms enlarge the splitting by 1.4 MeV, since the $K$=1 centroid lowers from 20.5 to 19.5 MeV, while the $K$=0 one increases by 400 keV, as reported in Tab.~\ref{Tab6}; as a consequence, the ratio between the centroid energies decreases by 6\% (third column).
 The empirical estimates of Eq.~(\ref{ratio}) are listed in the last column for comparison.
 The effect from the SLy5 force is less pronounced, but similar.